jakeonrails/fix-db-schema-conflicts/README.md

   - Improve formatting to be more consistent (amckinnell)
   - Bump rake dependency to bypass a rake bug in older version (amckinnell)
 - 3.0.0
-  - Only support Ruby 2.2+ since lower versions haved reached EOL.
+  - Only support Ruby 2.2+ since lower versions have reached EOL.
 - 2.0.1
   - Fix bug that caused failure when project directory has a space in it
 - 2.0.0